1. Claim Settlement Ratio:

 A term insurance plan secures your family’s financial future in case of an unfortunate event.
-But the death of the significant earning member is not the only time a family’s financial security comes under threat.
-Critical illness like cancer or brain surgery can cost a lot of money and cripple the family’s finances.
-Critical illness plans pay the cover amount immediately on diagnosis, only medical documents confirming diagnosis are to be submitted The critical illness cover amount helps cover the high cost of treatment and ensure your family has enough money to sustain their normal day-to-day life.
-Premiums paid towards the critical illness cover are also eligible for deduction u/s 80D.
+But the death of a significant earning member is not the only time a family’s financial security comes under threat.
+Critical Illnesses like cancer or brain surgery can cost a lot of money and cripple the family’s finances.
+Critical illness plans pay the cover amount immediately on diagnosis, only medical documents confirming the diagnosis are to be submitted.
+The critical illness cover amount helps cover the high cost of treatment and ensures your family has enough money to sustain their normal day-to-day life.
+Premiums paid towards the critical illness cover are also eligible for deduction under Section 80D.

 Fact: Critical illness covers with term insurance plans are very popular.
 One in three of our customers also attach a critical illness cover to their term plan.